Thursday, July 27, 2023

 Trackside Restaurant

-NEARBY DISTILLERIES: Hartfield & Co.
+Nearby distilleries: Hartfield & Co.

 A former train depot has been restored and transformed into a charming stop on your way to Hartfield & co.--the first bourbon distillery to operate in Bourbon County since prohibition.
 Fill up on classic Kentucky dishes, especially the much-loved hot brown.